spatie/pdf-to-text/README.md

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

-## Postcardware
+## Support us

+We invest a lot of resources into creating [best in class open source packages](https://spatie.be/open-source).
+You can support us by [buying one of our paid products](https://spatie.be/open-source/support-us).

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.
+We highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You'll find our address on [our contact page](https://spatie.be/about-us).
+We publish all received postcards on [our virtual postcard wall](https://spatie.be/open-source/postcards).

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Requirements